-Check Look at ProxyAddresses array for Email and if user's Email field is empty, export service can try to use first element of this array.
+Check Look at ProxyAddresses array for Email and if user's Email field is empty, export service can try to use the first element of this array.

-Check Look at Other (Alternative) array for Email and if user's Email field is still empty, export service can try to use first element of this array.
+Check Look at Other (Alternative) array for Email and if user's Email field is still empty, export service can try to use the first element of this array.

 Try to use User Principal Name as Email is unchecked by default in Xink.
-If user's Email field is still empty, export service can try to use User Principal Name as Email once you check this item, but it is not recommended.
+If the user's Email field is still empty, export service can try to use User Principal Name as Email once you check this item, but it is not recommended.